ThiefMD/themes/README.md

 We will generate the preview images after completing the pull request.

 `_posts` is used to index the theme on the site when the preview images are complete, along with determing order.
+Previews can be generated using [thiefshot](https://github.com/TwiRp/thief-screenshot).